Azure-Samples/azure-opensource-labs/1-windows-oss-terminal-wsl/README.md

 With the fonts installed, you can install the PowerLine shell in Ubuntu.

 > Do we need to have the user install the powerline shell?
 Adding the text to the bash profile will cause an error w/o the shell installed.
 To install the shell, it requires installing python and python-setuptools.
+> yosef: let's install python, python-setuptools, and the shell for them as part of the base lab image.

 Open Windows File Explorer.
 In the Address bar enter `\\wsl$\Ubuntu-18.04\home\oscon`